-New Screws & Barrels,whether for injection moulding or extrusion based processes, can be produced from existing drawings or by using sample components.
-Prices are usually more competitive than those of the OEM’s, and it is sometimes possible to improve design in terms of durability, and/or the ability to process a specific material type.
+New Screws & Barrels,whether for injection moulding or extrusion, can be produced from existing drawings or by using sample components.
+Prices are usually more competitive than OEM’s, and it is sometimes possible to improve design in terms of durability, and the ability to process a specific material type.

-For example, some OEM’s supply machines with Nitrided barrels fitted.
-Although the internal bore is extremely hard wearing, the layer of hardened material is also extremely thin.
-By contrast, the Bi-metallic barrels available from our UK based specialists have a much thicker layer of hardened material, and offer a considerably longer and more consistent service life.
+For example, some OEM’s supply machines with nitrided barrels fitted.
+Although the internal bore is extremely hard-wearing, the layer of hardened material is also extremely thin.
+By contrast, the bi-metallic barrels available from our UK based specialists have a much thicker layer of hardened material, and offer a longer and more consistent service life.

-Refurbishment of Screws & Barrels relies on the refurbishment provider retaining the components for a more extended period of time, but costs will be lower.
+Refurbishment of Screws & Barrelsrelies on the refurbishment provider retaining the components for more time, but costs will be lower.

-In the case of Screws, worn areas of the flights and/or mixing sections are removed and replaced, usually with a material that will provide superior wear characteristics to the original item when new.
+In the case of screws, worn areas of the flights and/or mixing sections are removed and replaced, usually with a material that will provide superior wear characteristics.

-Nitrided barrels can sometimes be ‘honed’ and re-hardened, the screw being refurbished so as to match the slightly larger barrel I.D.
-Alternatively, if wear is predominantly at the 'output' end of the barrel, a 'pocket' can be created, and a Bi-metallic sleeve inserted.
+Nitrided barrels can sometimes be ‘honed’ and re-hardened, the screw being refurbished to match the slightly larger barrel I.D.
+Alternatively, if wear is predominantly at the output end of the barrel, a pocket can be created, and a bi-metallic sleeve inserted.